2006 United States Senate elections: West Virginia

-Since 2000, the Republicans have gained seven net seats in both the West Virginia Senate and the West Virginia House of Delegates.
-However, the Democrats hold 60% of the seats in the Senate and 68% of the seats in the House.
+Since 2000, the Republicans had gained seven net seats in both the West Virginia Senate and the West Virginia House of Delegates.
+However, the Democrats held 60% of the seats in the Senate and 68% of the seats in the House.

-Along with continued majorities in the legislature, Democrats have also had some other victories.
+Along with continued majorities in the legislature, Democrats also had some other victories.
 Even though both Bush and Capito won their respective offices in 2000, Senator Byrd sailed to an eighth term with 78% of the vote over Republican David Gallaher.
-Senator John D. Rockefeller, IV, easily won a fourth term to the Senate in 2002 by a margin of 63–37 over Republican Jay Wolfe.
+Senator John D. Rockefeller, IV easily won a fourth term to the Senate in 2002 by a margin of 63–37 over Republican Jay Wolfe.
 In 2000, 2002, and 2004, both Representative Mollohan and Representative Rahall were re-elected by much stronger margins than Capito.
 In 2004, Republican Monty Warner failed to defeat Democratic West Virginia Secretary of State Joe Manchin for governor.

 After the Republicans failed to win the governor's race, West Virginia Republican Committee Chairman Kris Warner, the brother of Monty, was put under pressure to resign his post; he did so in May 2005.
 Wheeling attorney Rob Capehart took his place.
-(Dr. Doug McKinney of Bridgeport now holds the post.)
+(Dr. Doug McKinney of Bridgeport was the next to hold the post.)
 Another brother of Monty, Kasey, who was appointed by President Bush in 2001, was removed as the United States Attorney for the Southern District of West Virginia on August 1, 2005.
 No explanation has been given for his departure and First Assistant U.S. Attorney Charles T. Miller currently represents the district.